nekesa-w/focusflow_taskapp/README.md

-# FocusFlow - Task Management App
+# FocusFlow - NLP-Powered Task Management App
 FocusFlow is a web-based task management app designed to assist users, particularly those with ADHD, by breaking down tasks into smaller, manageable steps.
 The app integrates a **SmolLM2-135M-INSTRUCT** model, which uses NLP to help users deconstruct complex tasks into more digestible sub-tasks.

 ---